GetHubMax/ExcelUnity/README.md

 - [ ] Support a script language that is added to Excel File that can tells Unity now to process the file.

+- [ ] Buid Error: When building, Unity trys to link in the dll files of Gem.Box, and throws a error that stops the build.
+Because Gem.Box is only used in the editor it shouldn't have any problems at runtime.
+So I need away to tell Unity that.
+Or find another solution.